FACorreiaa/go-cobra-quiz/README.md

-# Go Quiz with Cobra
+# Go Quiz REST API with Cobra CLI

 - Boostrap Cobra with cobra-cli
 - Use air for live reload
+- lint configuration inside ./config